NirikshanM/Reserch-Methods/Notebook_posts/_posts/20250629MolecularNetworkingAssignment.md

 A mass difference of approximately 18.01 Da was observed between node 2386 and node 2354

-This neutral loss corresponds to dehydration (H₂O loss), a common phenomenon in MS/MS fragmentation events.
+This neutral loss corresponds to dehydration (H₂O loss), a common phenomenon in MS/MS, which can occur through in-source fragmentation or collision-induced dissociation.

 Confirmed through Unimod
 ![Unimod result](https://github.com/NirikshanM/Reserch-Methods/blob/main/Images/unimod.png)